RobertoGrabovac/Dungeon/README.md

-# Dungeon Quest
+# Dungeon

-Dungeon Quest is a C# game developed as part of the *Computer Lab 3* course.
+Dungeon is a C# game developed as part of the *Computer Lab 3* course.
 Inspired by [Rogue Fable III](https://justin-wang123.itch.io/rogue-fable-iii), this game challenges players to explore procedurally generated dungeons, defeat enemies, gather treasure, and progress through increasingly difficult levels.

 ## Game Objective
 - Collect as many coins and points as possible.